kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

    end="<!--save-some-time-end-->"
 %}

-KubeStellar Syncer runs in the target cluster and sync kubernetes resource objects from the target cluster to a mailbox workspace and vice versa.
+KubeStellar-Syncer runs in the target cluster and sync kubernetes resource objects from the target cluster to a mailbox workspace and vice versa.

 ![kubestellar-syncer drawio](images/kubestellar-syncer-overview.png)

-## Steps to try the syncer
+## Steps to try the Syncer
-The KubeStellar Syncer can be exercised after setting up KubeStellar mailbox workspaces.
+The KubeStellar-Syncer can be exercised after setting up KubeStellar mailbox workspaces.
 Firstly we'll follow to similar steps in [example1](../example1) until `The mailbox controller` in stage 2.

 {%
    include-markdown "example1-subs/example1-pre-kcp.md"